PIA VPN review

 Split tunneling

-Under the Network tab of Private Internet Access VPN there are lots of options for setting up split tunneling.
+Under the Split Tunneling tab of Private Internet Access VPN there are lots of options for setting up split tunneling.
 It’s quite a useful feature that lets you select the applications that use (or don’t use) the VPN connection.

 It can be helpful when you want to use online banking on one browser while privately browsing with another.
 However, split tunneling is not limited to browsers – you can also include/exclude games and other apps that use the internet connection.

-When testing this feature, we found that the Bypass VPN option did not work for some apps but worked for others.
-Oracle VM VirtualBox didn’t work with the split tunneling feature at all (it functioned as if it was not on the split tunneling list).
+When I tested this feature, I found that the Bypass VPN option didn't work for some apps but worked for others.
+Oracle VM VirtualBox didn’t work with the split tunneling feature at all (it functioned as if it wasn't on the split tunneling list).
 However, Google Chrome functioned as it should.

 Port forwarding

-However, we found port forwarding a bit frustrating to use, since a forwarded port gets assigned to you randomly.
+However, I found port forwarding a bit frustrating to use since a forwarded port gets assigned to you randomly.
 As a result, you need to configure your network to forward that port as well.
-It is also important to note that PIA’s US servers don’t support port forwarding at all.
+It's also important to note that PIA’s US servers don’t support port forwarding at all.

-What we did like about this feature is that you can further customize it with command line interface and write your own scripts.
+What I did like about this feature is that you can further customize it with a command line interface and write your own scripts.

-Simply go to the Proxy tab and select the option you want your connection to go through.
+Simply go to the Multi-hop tab and select the option you want your connection to go through.
 You can choose between the SOCKS5 Proxy and Shadowsocks.
 The latter might even bypass the Great Firewall of China.
-It offers six proxy countries in total: the UK, Switzerland, Canada, the US, Israel, and Japan.
+It offers six proxy countries in total: the UK, Switzerland, Canada, the US, the Netherlands, and Japan.

 Ad blocking

 If you don’t want to see annoying ads anymore, then PIA’s got your back.
-All of its apps include an ad blocking feature called MACE that blocks online ads at the DNS level.
-Which means that you won’t encounter any pop-ups or banners anymore.
+All of its apps include an ad-blocking feature called MACE that blocks online ads at the DNS level.
+This means that you won’t encounter any pop-ups or banners anymore.

 What’s even better is that PIA will also block YouTube ads, which will save you a lot of time and nerves.
 You also won’t accidentally open malicious websites.
 In addition, the tool blocks trackers that can compromise your online security.